Tokyo Skytree Your ultimate guide to breathtaking views

 With over 50 restaurants and cafés, Solamachi offers culinary delights for every taste:

-• Japanese Cuisine: From sushi and ramen to tempura and okonomiyaki.
+• Japanese cuisine: From Sushi and Ramen to Tempura and Okonomiyaki.

-• International Dishes: Italian, Chinese, Korean, and other international restaurants.
+• International dishes: Italian, Chinese, Korean and other international restaurants.

 Other Attractions

-• Planetarium "TENKU": One of Japan’s most modern planetariums, with spectacular star field projections.
+• Planetarium "TENKU": One of the most modern planetariums in Japan with spectacular starry sky projections.

-• Seasonal Events: Various events and exhibitions are held throughout the year.
+• Seasonal events: Various events and exhibitions are held throughout the year.

 The Best Time for Your Visit